etexteditor/e/external/readme.txt

 They all need to be built as static libraries.
 If you have problems with any of these libs, you should be able to upgrade to a later version.

+There are project files for Visual C++ in the subdir "build_msvc".
+If you choose to use these, they will have to be copied into the source directories of the individual projects.

 A few libaries need to be patched to be used in e.
 The patches can be found in the "patches" subdirectory.